 Becoming a State Natural Area

-- Like much of the Hillsborough area, the land that makes up Occoneechee Mountain State Natural Area was once occupied by the Occaneechi Band of the Saponi Nation.
+- Like much of the Hillsborough area, the land that makes up Occoneechee State Park, NC was once occupied by the Occaneechi Band of the Saponi Nation.

 - European immigrants settled the area during the colonial era, as Hillsborough is one of NC’s oldest settlements.
 A mill village was here until the mid-1980s.